 Managing a serious illness such as cancer, chronic obstructive pulmonary disease (COPD), congestive heart failure (CHF), or Parkinson’s disease is challenging.
 Add completing everyday tasks, meeting ongoing responsibilities, and your illness’ debilitating symptoms into the mix, and oftentimes, people do not know where to turn for assistance.

 Palliative care may be right for you.
-Capital Region Palliative Care and Hospice is a collaboration between Concord Regional VNA and Concord Hospital that helps patients find relief from the symptoms and stresses of a serious illness.
+Capital Region Palliative Care is a collaboration between Concord Regional VNA and Concord Hospital that helps patients find relief from the symptoms and stresses of a serious illness.

 If you want to discuss if a palliative care consult is right for you or your family member, please talk with your provider.

 Palliative care can help patients of all ages during and after curative treatment at any stage of their illness.
 The goal is to improve quality of life while considering a patient’s unique needs.

 Our palliative care core team includes a palliative care physician and/or nurse practitioner, nurse, social worker, and spiritual counselor.
 They partner with you, your loved ones, and your doctor from your primary treatment team to address your physical, emotional, social, and spiritual needs to improve symptoms such as: